 Employees want to know that they’re covered, no matter what happens.
 Comprehensive coverage refers to a health plan that provides broad coverage of a wide range of healthcare services, such as physician visits, hospitalization, and emergency room visits.
 Covered care should be both preventive and in response to injury or illness.
 With more comprehensive coverage, employees can focus on what matters: staying healthy, happy, and productive.

-Affordability is subjective from an employee’s perspective, but also has a government-defined standard.
-Under the federal Affordable Care Act’s (“ACA”) employer mandate, large employers must offer “affordable” coverage that provides at least minimum value or face a financial penalty.
-There are various methods for passing the “affordability” test under the ACA.
-One way to pass is for the employer to offer coverage where the employee’s portion of the premiums doesn’t exceed a certain percentage of the employee’s household income for covering just themselves.
-The percentage is indexed to inflation and changes annually.
-In 2022, that percentage is 9.61%.
-If it’s more than 9.61%, an employee gains access to premium subsidies in the exchange if they want to buy an individual market plan instead.
+Affordability is subjective from an employee's perspective, but also has a government-defined standard.
+Under the federal Affordable Care Act's ("ACA") employer mandate, large employers must offer "affordable" coverage that provides at least minimum value or face a financial penalty.
+There are various methods for passing the "affordability" test under the ACA.
+When quantifying overall affordability, employers must consider the total out-of-pocket costs that come with certain insurance plans, particularly high-deductible health plans.

 Choice of Providers

 Employees want a wide range of “in-network” providers.
 This allows them a choice while guaranteeing the lowest cost possible for their care.
 “In-Network” providers have a lower out-of-pocket cost for employees than out-of-network providers, so employees want to seek and find their providers in-network.
 In addition, people build relationships with their providers, and choice allows them to see a provider that they feel most connected with.
-Penn Medicine reported that based on a survey conducted between 2014 and 2017, when patients saw a provider with the same racial or ethnic background, they were more likely to give the maximum patient rating score.
-“Our data highlights why it’s more important than ever to have a diverse physician workforce who looks like all the different types of patients we take care of, including different genders and different races,” Sawinski said.
-As employers, it’s key to provide employees the opportunity to see health care providers they trust and who they can relate to.
-Only then will employees experience the best healthcare outcomes.
+As employers, it’s key to provide employees the opportunity to see health care providers they trust — only then will employees experience the best healthcare outcomes.

 Ease of communication, payment, and quality are all factors that contribute to the consistency of a health plan.
 Employees should be informed about their coverage and know who to contact if they have questions.
 One of the major reasons that health insurance is underutilized is confusion or opacity around the extent of coverage.
-Employees with consistently high quality insurance are more likely to take advantage of their plans and achieve greater health care outcomes.
+Employees with high quality insurance and high levels of health literacy are more likely to take advantage of their plans and achieve greater health care outcomes.

 Free Preventative Services